thisgeektweets/kinesisos.github.io/instructions.md

 arch-chroot /mnt/
 {% endhighlight %}

-Else, execute the following commands if you are going with a more classical approach.
+Else, execute the following commands if a more classical approach is being taken.

 {% highlight bash %}
 cd /mnt/